w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Versioning

-- One options is to preserve an original non-parseable `traceparent` header in `tracestate` when restarting trace.
-So other players who understands format may still use it.
-It may lead to abuse though when bad actor will not follow specification and will use it merely as a transport.
+Versioning options are:

+1. Pass thru unknown headers
+2. Re-start trace when you see unknown header
+3. Try to parse trace following some rules when you see unknown header

+One variation is whether original or new header you cannot recognize is preserved in `tracestate`.

+- Option 1 is least favorable as it makes one bad header break entire distributed trace.
+- Option 2 is better.
+It's easy, doesn't restrict future version in any way and re-started trace should be understood by new systems.
+So only one "connection" is lost.
+And the lost connection issue can be solved by storing original header in `tracestate`.
+Drawbacks are also obvious.
+First, single old component always breaks traces.
+Second, it's harder to transition without customer dissat of broken traces.

+  Storing original value also has negative effects.
+Valid `traceparent` is 55 characters (out of 512 allowed for `tracestate`).
+And "bad" headers could be much longer pushing valuable `tracestate` pairs out.
+Also this requirement increases the chance of abuse.
+When bad actor will start sending header with the version `99` that is only understood by that actor.
+And the fact that every system passes thru original value allows this actor to build complete solution based on this header.
+- Option 3 with the fallback to option 2 seems to allow the easiest transition between versions by forcing a lot of restrictions on the future.
+Initial proposal was to try to parse individual parts like `trace-id` than `span-id`.
+Assuming `span-id` size or format may change without changing `trace-id`.
+However majority sees potential for abuse here.
+So we suggest to force future versions be additive to the current format.
+And if parsing fails at any stage - simply restart the trace.

-- When parsing unknown versions we may or may not require hex validation.
-Future version of standard should assume current implementations didn't validate hex.
-So future version of spec cannot force incompatible version by non-hex character.
+Another consideration - whether to force validation of hex numbers as part of a spec.
+When parsing unknown versions we may or may not require hex validation in addition to size checks and checks of dashes (`-`) in proper location.
+Since we anticipate many implementation of loose check for `trace-id` and `span-id` - future version of standard should assume current implementations didn't validate whether values are hex.
+So future version of spec cannot force incompatible version by non-hex character on the same places where hex characters are required now.
 Only by length of parts.
-- We forcing all or nothing rule to avoid abusing the standard by sending shorter headers with very high version.
-So implementaiton will preserve `trace-id`, but not anything else.